Resilience BC Spokes

 The network delivers coordinated services through a centralized “hub” that anchors the program and provides oversight and “spokes” that are community-based branches that help see through service delivery.

-Spoke services are available in 40 communities.
+Spoke services are available in more than 50 communities.
 Spokes have a strong understanding of racism and hate issues in their communities and have a defined course of action at the local or regional level driven by community partnerships.

 In July 2020, the spokes organizations were announced.
 Currently they are being set up to lead anti-racism and anti-hate work in their communities.
 Periodically check this page for updates and contact information.